ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/index-administration.markdown

-﻿# Administration : Index administration
+﻿# Administration : Index Administration

 RavenDB indexes can be administrated easily by the user with the Studio or via maintenance operations in the Client API.